ucsb-cs148-w23/project-t08-buddyup/team/retrospectives/RETRO_03.md

 - Procrastinating
 - Being lazy about daily scrums
 - Not attending class and not notifying the group ahead of time
+- Making issues that we don't have enough time for

 Continue: what activities they should continue (because they are working well)
 - Meeting outside of class